Ahmed-Hodhod/certified-kubernetes-administrator-course/docs/07-Security/22-Practice-Test-Service-Accounts.md

     1. Press Load Dashboard.
 It should now display the pod

 1.  <details>
+  You shouldn't have to copy and paste the token each time.
+The Dashboard application is programmed to read token from the secret mount location.
+However currently, the default service account is mounted.
+Update the deployment to use the newly created ServiceAccount.

     <summary>Edit the deployment to change ServiceAccount from <b>default</b> to <b>dashboard-sa</b>.</summary>

     1. Use command `kubectl edit deployment web-dashboard`, which opens the running deployment in `vi`
     1. Move dowm to the deployment spec and insert the service account as shown: